-Mayonnaise is egg and olive based, so it keeps the dip moist (sometimes cream cheese can dry out) but also helps it hold together instead of separate.
+Mayonnaise is egg and olive oil base, so it keeps the dip moist (sometimes cream cheese can dry out) but also helps it hold together instead of separate after being baked.

 However, I’ve been known to use any combination of the four depending on what is in the fridge.
 Feel free to play around with your ratios to find your own “perfect” spinach artichoke dip variation!

-Other variations on your Spinach Artichoke Dip can include adding minced roasted red pepper, water chestnuts, topping with additional cheese or even sauteed leeks.
+Other variations on your Cheesy Spinach Artichoke Dip can include adding minced roasted red pepper, water chestnuts, topping with additional cheese or even sauteed leeks.

 If you liked this dip recipe, check out some of my others!